 Accurate precipitation information at high spatiotemporal resolutions is needed for many scientific domains and applications but is often lacking.
 This is also the case in Europe.
 While the EUMETNET OPERA ground-based weather radar composite provides strong coverage at the km scale (https://www.eumetnet.eu/activities/observations-programme/current-activities/opera/), weather radars generally underestimate precipitation by tens or even more than 50 percent.
 Moreover, many smaller areas suffer from severe overestimation due to non-meteorological echoes during dry weather (e.g., signal interference, or ground echoes caused by obstacles or refraction of the radar beam).
 In contrast, rain gauges often provide accurate local rainfall estimates, but their network densities are usually too sparse to capture the spatial rainfall variability, especially at the sub-daily time scale.
 The best of two worlds is combined if radar precipitation images are merged with rain gauge data.

-This is addressed by the project and dataset EUropean RADar CLIMatology (EURADCLIM), which was funded by KNMI’s multi-annual strategic research programme.
-EURADCLIM is a climatological dataset of 1-h and 24-h precipitation accumulations at a 2-km grid, which covers 78% of geographical Europe for the period 2013 through 2020.
-The starting point is the OPERA gridded radar dataset of 15-min rainfall rates, which is based on data from approximately 138 radars.
+This was addressed by the project EUropean RADar CLIMatology (EURADCLIM), which was funded by KNMI’s multi-annual strategic research programme.
+The main outcome is the climatological dataset EURADCLIM of 1-h and 24-h precipitation accumulations at a 2-km grid, which covers 78% of geographical Europe, currently for the period 2013 through 2022.
+The starting point is the OPERA gridded radar dataset of 15-min rainfall rates, which is based on data from approximately 141 radars.
 In EURADCLIM, methods are applied to further remove non-meteorological echoes from these images.
-Subsequently, the radar composites are merged with a pan-European rain gauge dataset from the European Climate Assessment & Dataset (ECA&D; https://www.ecad.eu/), containing data from potentially 7700 locations from National Meteorological and Hydrological Services.
-Descriptions of the used datasets, the methodology to derive EURADCLIM, and an evaluation showing its value and limitations have been published (1).
+Subsequently, the radar composites are merged with a pan-European rain gauge dataset from the European Climate Assessment & Dataset (ECA&D; https://www.ecad.eu/), containing data from potentially 8300 locations from National Meteorological and Hydrological Services.
+Descriptions of the used datasets, the methodology to derive EURADCLIM, and an evaluation showing its value and limitations have been published for version 1, which covers 2013 through 2020 (1).
 The usefulness of EURADCLIM for quantitative precipitation estimation is confirmed.
-Figure 1 shows an example of a precipitation climatology derived from EURADCLIM: the 8-year mean 1-h precipitation accumulation.
+Figure 1 shows an example of a precipitation climatology derived from EURADCLIM: the 10-year mean 1-h precipitation accumulation.
 The EURADCLIM 1-h and 24-h precipitation datasets are publicly available from the KNMI Data Platform (2,3).
 Tools are publicly available to accumulate and visualize EURADCLIM data and to perform climatological analyses (6).
 This helps end users to explore and analyze EURADCLIM.
 We expect to rerun EURADCLIM once a year over the entire period, using all available ECA&D rain gauge data, and extend it with one year of data.
 This will result in a new version.

 EURADCLIM's strategic value encompasses: